HongyuJerryWang/LGP-Tutorials/Tutorial 4 - Custom Operators/README.md

 Please download **Main.kt**, **CustomOperators.kt**, **CustomOperatorsExperiment.kt**, **configuration.kt** and **dataset.csv** from this repository into a sub-directory of **LGP-Tutorials**, e.g. **Tutorial4**.

-In **Tutorial4**, compile
+In **Tutorial4**, compile:

 ```
 export CLASSPATH=../LGP.jar:../argparser.jar:../xenocom.jar
 kotlinc -cp $CLASSPATH -no-stdlib *.kt
 ```

 This problem is somewhat more challenging than the problems in our previous tutorials, partially because it's a classification problem, so the more advanced IslandMigration algorithm is recommended, also in **configuration.json** we should allow deeper and wider searches into the search space.
-Run with the command below, it may run for a while.
+Run with the command below, it may run for a while:

 ```
 kotlin -cp $CLASSPATH:.
 Main configuration.json dataset.csv IslandMigration 4 10 10